tidyverse/dplyr/revdep/problems.md

     see the messages for details.
     ```

-*   checking Rd \usage sections ...
-WARNING
-    ```
-    Documented arguments not in \usage in documentation object 'plot,report_sample_char,missing-method':
-      ‘...’

-    Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
-    The \usage entries must correspond to syntactically valid R code.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     Error in dyn.load(file, DLLpath = DLLpath, ...) :